 Before, government agents sanctioned to use violence (Kusabi, Akira) realize authority is corrupt and turn their violence around.
 Now, only a government agent sanctioned to use violence who does so with complete loyalty to authority can free the people.
 Without a Tokio or Hikaru to suggest they even exist, the people prove powerless, passive abstractions in the power fantasy of Shoko’s war against the Dominion.
 The more optimistic narrative proves more reactionary, the sanitization of Kamui demonstrating a loss of literary sophistication.
 This is probably inevitable because Liberation Maiden is a goofy shoot-’em-up.

 However, this may be misleading.
 Liberation Maiden is only a prologue to the more involved narrative of SIN.
 Because SIN is not available in English, I do not know how or if it complicates the Kamui narrative.
-So this portion of the essay can only remain lopsided.
+Unfortunately, this portion of the essay can only remain incomplete.